RSS Feed

 Well, the chickens are now 20 weeks old and no eggs yet.
 I think that with the cold weather and shorter days, they may not start really laying until the spring.
 We’ll see.

-2 Responses to “Not counting my eggs yet…”
+2 thoughts on “Not counting my eggs yet…

 Our ducks were hatched in May and laid their first eggs in October, so about 20-25 weeks.
 Our ducks have always laid well in the late fall and winter, once they are done molting.
 So you may get eggs for your winter breakfasts yet!